 Our Fair Price Promise: your best value guarantee

-Choose any of our Fibre or Unlimited Broadband deals
+Choose any of our Broadband deals

 and we guarantee there’ll be no price hikes, plus when your contract ends, you’ll carry on paying our lowest standard rate.
 We are Ethical Consumer Best Buy broadband.